 Hybrid Cloud Benefits

-If we accept that the hybrid cloud combines the best elements of private and public clouds, then the benefits of hybrid cloud solutions are clear, and we can identify the primary two benefits that result from the blending of private and public clouds.
+If we accept that the hybrid cloud combines the best elements of private and public clouds, then the benefits of hybrid cloud solutions are clear.
+Two primary benefits that result from the blending of private and public clouds rise above the rest: flexibility and cost savings.

 Benefit 1: Flexibility and Scalability

 The cloud is ready and able to provide IT resources whenever needed on short notice.
-The term cloud bursting refers to the on-demand and temporary use of the public cloud when demand exceeds resources available in the private cloud.
+The term “cloud bursting” refers to the on-demand and temporary use of the public cloud when demand exceeds resources available in the private cloud.
 For example, some businesses experience seasonal spikes that can put an extra burden on private clouds.
 These spikes can be taken up by a public cloud.
-Demand also can vary with geographic location, events, or other variables.
+Demand can also vary with geographic locations, events, or other variables.
 The public cloud provides the elasticity to deal with these and other anticipated and unanticipated IT loads.
 The alternative would be fixed cost investments in on-premises IT resources that might not be efficiently utilized.

 Benefit 2: Cost Savings